Princever/Princever.github.io/_posts/2016-02-18-Set-Up-of-PGSQL.md

 Here all the installation step was finished.

 ### Running PostgreSQL ###
+For convenience we add the **bin** directory into environment variables in **~/.bashrc**.
+Such as:

+	export PATH=$PATH:/path/to/your/PostgreSQL/master/bin

+Before running we should do the initial step with command.

+	$ initdb -D data -E UTF8 --no-locale

+And then start the db server with:

+	$ pg_ctl start -D $PGDATA

+Here **PGDATA** is the directory we store our databases.
+Which actually mean **/path/to/your/PostgreSQL/master/data** here, we added it into environment variables in **~/.bashrc**:

+	export PGDATA=/path/to/your/PostgreSQL/master/data

+Similar, we use

+	$ pg_ctl stop -D $PGDATA

+to stop server.

+### Database SQL ###
+Actually all SQL looks the same, so here we won't illustrate them here.
+The select, update, delete and querys. etc. are the same with we learned in university courses.

 Thanks for viewing!
 Don't forget following me on <a href="https://github.com/Princever">GitHub</a>!